 - (For full newborn sessions only) Keep in mind that mom and dad (and siblings, if applicable) will be in photos as well.
 Please be sure to have hair/makeup done as well as nails manicured.
+(Tip for moms: Curled hair looks best in photos AND makes your face appear smaller.)
 What you and your family should wear depends whether you'd like lifestyle or posed photos.
 (Please see examples.)
 For posed photos, either solid cream, grey or black is best.
 (Black is my favorite.)
 Stick with something simple; Nothing frilly, not a ton of layers or big sleeves.
 (I prefer tank tops for moms IF you are okay with arms showing.)
 Dads: If you prefer not to be shirtless for your posed photos, I ask that you bring a tight fitting, solid t-shirt (cream, grey or black to coordinate with mom - no words or symbols on shirt, not baggy and no wrinkles) to wear with a snug pair of jeans.
 I aim to photograph using flattering angles and light.
 Most images will be taken from the chest up for posed photos.
 Shoes/feet will not show for moms and dads.

 - If you have other children that you will be including in the session, have dad or someone else drive separately.
-I do have a waiting room in my studio with a play area for kids, but the atmosphere must remain calm and quiet throughout the session.
+I do have a waiting area in my studio with a play table and toys for kids, but the atmosphere must remain calm and quiet throughout the session.
 The room that I shoot in will be kept warm (between 80 to 85 degrees), which is not suitable for small children for very long.
-I always do sibling and parent photos first.
+I always do sibling parent and family photos first.
 That way, whomever can take the sibling(s) home and mom can stay for the remainder of the session with baby.
 You are welcome to bring a grandparent, friend, sister, or whomever to stay with you for the remainder of the session, but I do ask that any children are taken home immediately after their part of the session is complete.